-The Conservancy has helped to facilitate the conservation of some 1700 acres since 1961, when we were founded as the Hanover Conservation Council.
-We currently own and manage the Mink Brook Nature Preserve (east of Route 10), the summit of Balch Hill, Slade Brook Natural Area (off River Road) and the Greensboro Ridge Natural Area adjacent to the Appalachian Trail, north of Greensboro Road.
+The Conservancy has helped to facilitate the conservation of over 2000 acres of land since 1961, when we were founded as the Hanover Conservation Council.
+We currently own and manage the Mink Brook Nature Preserve (east of Route 10), several pieces of the Balch Hill Natural Area (overlooking downtown Hanover), the Mayor-Niles Forest (off Three Mile Road), the Tunis Brook Mill Lot (off Goose Pond Road), the Slade Brook Natural Area (off River Road) and the Greensboro Ridge Natural Area adjacent to the Appalachian Trail, north of Greensboro Road.